bacalhau-project/docs.bacalhau.org/docs/getting-started/wasm-workload-onboarding.md

 ---
 # Onboarding Your WebAssembly Workloads

 Bacalhau supports running programs that are compiled to [WebAssembly (WASM)](https://webassembly.org/).
-With Bacalhau client, you can use upload WASM programs, retrieve data from public storage, read and write data, receive program arguments and access environment variables.
+With Bacalhau client, you can upload WASM programs, retrieve data from public storage, read and write data, receive program arguments and access environment variables.

 ## Prerequisites and Limitations